Hairy marron - Cherax tenuimanus

-It is similar in appearance to the smooth marron, distinguished by a central keel that extends to the cervical groove (the central keen on smooth marron ends before the groove) and the presence of distinctive cover of setae or hairs (particularly evidence over the cephalothorax).
+It is similar in appearance to the smooth marron, distinguished by a central keel that extends to the cervical groove (the central keen on smooth marron ends before the groove) and the presence of distinctive cover of setae or hairs (particularly obvious over the cephalothorax).
 The hairs may not be obvious on juveniles and they are therefore very difficult to differentiate (when smaller than around 30 mm Orbital Carapace Length).

 The most significant threat to the species is hydribisation with smooth marron, which also impacts the ability to visually identify pure strain species (as hybrid animals will take on the features of the parents, to varying degrees).

 Restricted to the Margaret River in south-west Western Australia.
 Distribution with this river has, and continues to be, reduced due to competition and hydridisation with the smooth marron, which were translocated to the system.
 The hairy marron is currently only left in 3 main river pools in the upper reach, living alongside the introduced smooth marron.

 Prefers fresh, highly oxygenated, clear-water habitats of the Margaret River, with complex shelter including large woody debris which it also utilities as a food source.
 It is omnivorous, feeding on both plant and animal matter.

 The environmental tolerances of the species are largely unknown (due to low number of animals available to study), however it is expected to have similar (if not more sensitive) requirements to smooth marron, i.e. intolerant of high salinity and temperature, and susceptible to low dissolved oxygen.

 Similar reproductive biology to smooth marron, mating in late winter through spring (July-October) with eggs and then hatches juveniles held under the tail (bound to swimmerets to facilitate oxygenation and allow for cleaning) until around November-December.